Pseudoscience

 Mechanism

 Chiropractic (that is the right grammar) relies on the 33 Principles of Chiropractic.
-These are non sensical statements that approximately equate to faith healing, attempting to reverse the interreference of life forces by adjusting dislocated bones along the spine.
+These are nonsensical statements that approximately equate to faith healing, attempting to reverse the interreferences of life forces by adjusting dislocated bones along the spine.

-Here are the 33 Principles of Chiropractic.
-You will note that none of this is medicine.
-Many scientists have tested the claims of energy channels as portrayed by faith healing and none have been found.
-The dot point under each entry is my comment on why this is faulty.
+None of this is medicine, or makes scientific sense.
+Many scientists have tested the claims of ‘energy channels‘ (see above Magic Energy), and none have been found.
+The dot points under each entry is commentary on why this principle is either meaningless, nonsensical, or faulty.

-Click “>” to expand the 33 Principles of Chiropractic and our comment on each
+Click to show: The 33 Principles of Chiropractic

 1. The Major Premise – A Universal Intelligence is in all matter and continually gives to it all its properties and actions, thus maintaining it in existence.